Lucas Waye

 About Me

 I'm currently a Software Engineer at Meta working on its Privacy Aware Infrastructure.
 Some of the privacy projects I have worked on include how we use data for processing Ads in the EU, Account Center, Off-Facebook Activity and user account deletion.
 Previously I worked on the analytics platforms at TiVo and Hulu.
 I also worked on the backend for Timeful (acquired by Google).
 In graduate school I researched principled approaches to solving privacy and functional correctness issues in distributed settings.
-One of the projects I worked on there was Whip, a contract monitor for microservices.
 I received a Ph.D. and Master's degree from Harvard under the guidance of Stephen Chong and a Bachelor's degree from Cornell.

 Publications Distribution Security Privacy